-Following receipt of the aforementioned capital injection and letter of support, the Board is satisfied that the Company will maintain sufficient resources to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.
-Consequently the financial statements have been prepared on a going concern basis.
+Consequently, the Board is satisfied that the Company has and will maintain sufficient resources to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.
+Accordingly, the financial statements have been prepared on a going concern basis.

-Changes in accounting policies
+Changes in accounting policy